jmtovarf/salary_calculator/README.rst

 and read that information, also mostly if the possible error cases are being handled in order to fix the file if is necessary.

-A ``cli`` is exposed to users in order to set the file path with the information or include directly the user data instead to read a file, this helps users to run the project without modifying the code or process a lot data.
+A ``CLI`` is exposed to users in order to set the file path with the information or include directly the user data instead to read a file, this helps users to run the project without modifying the code or process a lot data.